cswank/quimby/README.md

     $ ./bin/build.sh

 from the root of quimby.
+DONT FORGET TO ADD QUIMBY_USER TO DB WITH WRITE PERMISSION

 Secure Websockets on IOS
 ========================